-GAO recognizes that, because the scope of the information needs is very broad, the development of standard classifications and a standard information and data processing system to serve the executive and legislative branches is a major, long-term project and requires the cooperation and coordination of all elements of the Federal Government.
-Accordingly GAO has created a permanent, full-time staff that will continue until the system is functioning satisfactorily.
+The development of standard classifications and a data processing system to serve the executive and legislative branches is a major, long-term project, requiring the cooperation and coordination of all elements of the Federal Government.
+As soon as most of the information needs are defined, GAO will make them available to the executive branch for its use in producing a long-range plan for implementation of the system.